casualwriter/powerchrome/README.md

 * 2022/12/01, release version v0.56
 * 2022/12/09, release v0.60, implement security for cloud mode.
-* 2022/12/12, thanks chatGPT to refine some description
+* 2022/12/12, thanks `chatGPT` for refinement of some description